Marine initiatives planned for April 2024 – April 2026

 Stakeholders have been actively engaged in the development of the proposed regulations.
 Since November 2008, Transport Canada has consulted extensively at the national and regional levels with a wide variety of stakeholders and recognized institutions on the issues, changes, challenges and the implications of the Standards of Training, Certification and Watchkeeping for Seafarers, the Standards of Training, Certification and Watchkeeping for Fishing Vessel Personnel and the Maritime Labour Convention 2006 requirements.

-The proposed regulations are expected to be published in the Canada Gazette, Part I, in late 2024 with a 60-day public comment period.
+The proposed regulations are expected to be published in the Canada Gazette, Part I, in mid-2025 with a 60-day public comment period.

 Departmental contact information